AOSC-Archive/aosc-wiki/users/information/arch-specs/is-aosc-os-right-for-me.md

 - AOSC OS will not make the Free Software Foundation's [List of Free GNU/Linux Distributions](https://www.gnu.org/distros/free-distros.en.html) in the forseeable future, for it provides non-free software, and is (probably?) illegal to re-distribute in countries like the United States.
 - Compared to more mature Linux distributions, AOSC OS should still grow its software repository.
 - Limited human resource, which means package updates and additions (actively or requested) could be delayed.
+	- Bugs may exist and come unnoticed, and they can also take time to be fixed.
 - You'd barely feel the existence of AOSC OS, or for others to realise what you are running - no show-off for you, by default.
 	- Also, let's face it, we are not particularly well-known.